r007-73rm1n41/HTML-CSS-JS-WikipediaSearchProject/README.md

 6. Contribution
 7. License

+---

 ## 1. Project Structure

 - `index.html`: Contains the basic HTML structure of the search interface.
 - `styles.css`: Contains the styling for the webpage, including input boxes and result containers.
 - `app.js`: Contains the logic to handle search queries and make requests to the Wikipedia API.

+## 1. Project Overview

+This project is a simple web-based Wikipedia search viewer.
+It allows users to input a search term, retrieves results from the Wikipedia API, and displays clickable results with titles and snippets.

+---

 ## 2. HTML Structure